 Director, Center for Research in Innovation and Smart Cities

 The University of Wisconsin-Parkside invites applications for the Director, Center for Research in Innovation and Smart Cities (CRISC) to be the founding leader of a center with a university-wide, cross-disciplinary focus.
-The decision of Foxconn to locate its campus in UW-Parkside’s neighborhood, Kenosha’s plans to develop an innovation center on the site of the former Chrysler Engine Plant, and the commitment of the city of Racine to a smart future through its successful effort as one of five U.S. cities to win the Smart Cities Readiness Challenge, create unprecedented opportunities in research and teaching in business, education, healthcare, government, environment, and transportation.
+The decision of Foxconn to locate its campus in UW-Parkside’s neighborhood, the commitment of the city of Racine to a smart future through its successful effort as one of five U.S. cities to win the Smart Cities Readiness Challenge, and evolving plans for the Kenosha Innovation Neighborhood, create unprecedented opportunities in research and teaching in education, healthcare, government, environment, and transportation.

 Essential Job Functions

 Essential Duties and Responsibilities